olliw42/mLRS/docs/FRSKY_R9.md

 ([back to main page](../README.md))

 The Frsky R9M transmitter module and R9MX receiver are commercially available and hence interesting hardware for mLRS.
 However, the R9 system also provides some hurdles in that flashing is currently a bit of a hack and in that the R9M hardware is not entirely fit for the purpose.
-Hence this page.

 Comment: mLRS also supports the R9MM receiver.
-However, flashing the R9MM with ST-Link is really tedious and requires top soldering skills, as one needs to connect to four tiny solder pads.
+However, flashing the R9MM with ST-Link is really tedious and requires top soldering skills or employing other tricks, as one needs to connect to four tiny solder pads.
 You really should consider using the R9MX receiver instead.

 ## R9M Tx Module ##